Reclaiming my Wild Heart; Who am I really?

 Damn, that Alicia Keys quote and her book went deep and were the catalyst for this short story.

-I cherish the few memories of being wild and free as a child.
-I was a precocious redhead little girl with big feelings and very intuitive but learned that quiet and well-behaved little girls were preferred early on.
+I cherish the few memories I have of being wild and free as a child.
+I was a precocious redhead little girl with big feelings and very intuitive, but I learned early on that quiet and well-behaved little girls were preferred.
 That was hard for me, but it was a skill I learned quickly to survive in the first seven years of my life.
-The most genuine palpable memories I have were playing outside in nature, where I felt wild and free.
+My most genuine, palpable memories were playing outside in nature, where I felt wild and free.

 I loved climbing trees.
 I would choose the tallest fir.
 I loved the scent of the amber-coloured resin on the bark.
-I loved feeling my hand on the rough bark and my foot maneuvering and testing each limb to feel its strength.
-My quickening heart as I climbed higher and higher on each branch until I reached the top and could see what seemed to me, for miles.
+I loved feeling my hand on the rough bark and my feet maneuvering and testing each limb to feel its strength.
+My heart quickened as I climbed higher and higher on each branch until I reached the top and could see what seemed to me for miles.
 My hands would be full of sticky resin, and the scent would remain for most of the day.
 I loved playing in the creek that flowed out of a large pond.
-I loved the cool, slimy soft feel of frog eggs as I scooped them with my hands out of the water.
-I would put them in a bucket and, three weeks later, watch them wiggle and hatch and then release them back in the pond.
+I loved frog eggs’ cool, slimy, soft feel as I scooped them out of the water with my hands.
+I would put them in a bucket and, three weeks later, watch them wiggle, hatch, and then release them back in the pond.
 I loved catching and releasing snakes, grasshoppers, frogs, and my favourite, the tiny red salamanders.
 I loved lying down in the tall grass and watching the clouds float by as I daydreamed.

 At a very young age, I felt the energy of everyone around me, often dismissed as being too sensitive.
 I was sensitive and am still today.
 Being sensitive for a woman is a superpower when understood and embraced.
 Sadly, I began that destructive journey like many women, learning to be stoic and numb instead of expressive and passionate.